MattiaSensi/BilliardOrbitFinder/README.md

 # BilliardOrbitFinder
 Matlab code to find Birkhoff and non-Birkhoff orbits in convex billiard via gradient flow.

-These codes are provided as supplementary material of the preprint "Non-Birkhoff choreographies in symmetric billiards", https://arxiv.org/abs/XXXX.YYYYY.
+These codes are provided as supplementary material of the preprint "Non-Birkhoff choreographies in symmetric billiards", https://arxiv.org/abs/XXXX.YYYYY, see Appendix B therein.

 If you use these codes for your research, we kindly ask you to cite our preprint as well.

 The gist of the algorithm is as follows: